JetBrains/intellij-sdk-docs/topics/basics/getting_started/setting_up_environment.md

   ![Specify Source Paths](community_sources_directory.png)
   <br/>
   <br/>
-* Specify the **Sandbox Home** directory.
+* Specify the <control>Sandbox Home</control> directory.
-  The *Sandbox Home* directory stores the settings of the IDE development instance launched from a Plugin Project's **Run** configuration.
+  The <control>Sandbox Home</control> directory stores the settings of the IDE development instance launched from a Plugin Project's run configuration.
-  Shown below is the default *Sandbox Home* directory for a user on macOS.
+  Shown below is the default <control>Sandbox Home</control> directory for a user on macOS.
-  Any directory can be chosen as the *Sandbox Home* location.
+  Any directory can be chosen as the <control>Sandbox Home</control> location.
   Use the ellipsis button (shown below) to define a custom location.

-  See the [IDE Development Instances](ide_development_instance.md) page for more information about the default *Sandbox Home* directory locations and contents.
+  See the [IDE Development Instances](ide_development_instance.md) page for more information about the default <control>Sandbox Home</control> directory locations and contents.

   ![Specify Sandbox Path](plugins-sandbox.png)